GDATASoftwareAG/vaas-helm/README.md

 Vaas helm is a chart for deploying Verdict-as-a-Service on-premise.

-## Install Verdict-as-a-Service
+### Install Verdict-as-a-Service

-1. Create a minimal values.yaml file:
+* Create a minimal values.yaml file.

-To access the VaaS docker containers, the image pull secret has to be set in the `global.secret.dockerconfigjson` variable.
+`values`-File for a minimum example deployment:

-minimum `values`-File for an example deployment:
+  To access the VaaS docker containers, the imagePullSecret has to be set in the `global.secret.dockerconfigjson` variable.

 ```yaml
 global: